-- I recommend white cheddar cheese because I find it less greasy when it melts and also easier to digest.
+- I recommend white cheddar cheese because I find it less oily when it melts and also easier to digest.

 - Whole milk makes a creamier sauce; but you can certainly substitute 1% or 2 % milk if you prefer.